revilo1882/acebook-rails-LAHWF/README.md

 # AceBook - Fishbook

-This is a collaborative project called Fishbook, an aquatic themed clone of the social media platform Facebook written using Ruby-on-Rails as part of the engineering weeks at Makers Academy.
+This is a collaborative project called Fishbook, an aquatic themed clone of the social media platform Facebook written using Ruby-on-rails as part of the engineering weeks at Makers Academy.

 ## Contributing Developers